SlightlyImproved/Gameplay/README.md

     - You have trash items in your inventory that should be sold to a vendor.
     - You have stolen items that should be fenced or laundered.
 3. Allows you o change the default selected option for new mail: Send Money or C.O.D.
-4. Rearrange equipped gear slots in the inventory screen to take less space.
+4. Rearrange equipment slots in the inventory screen.
-5. Filter Wayshrines out when you zoom out to the world view in the game map.
-(Thanks to [Biki](http://www.esoui.com/forums/member.php?action=getinfo&userid=877)!)
+5. Automatically filter out Wayshrines when zooming out to the world map.
+6. Periodically display warnings when you have stolen items in your inventory.
+7. Periodically display warnings when you have trash items in your inventory.
+8. Display armor and weapon style in the item tooltip.
+9. Remember search terms across Guild Stores interactions.
-6. Check your local time with the slash commands /clock or /time.
+10. Check your local time with the slash commands /clock or /time.

-You can enabled or disable each feature individually via the add-on settings menu.
+You can toggle on/off each feature individually in the add-on settings menu.